KrisChan33/K-Task-Management-Web-App/README.md

 ![Roles/Permissions](ReadmeImages/image-23.png)

 ### Role Needed to set for 'panel_user'
-This is the important Becareful assigning Permissions.
+This is the important Be Careful assigning Permissions. use this for Default.

 ![alt text](ReadmeImages/paneluserrole.png)
 ![alt text](ReadmeImages/paneluserrole-2.png)